georgeweigt/transport-layer-security/README.md

-The following demo program uses https to get a web page.
+The following demo program uses bespoke https to get a web page.

 To build and run